Cho'Gath Build Guide by EmbraceProgress

 Before mid-game begins, the first dragon will most likely be contested.
 Try not to stay top lane very often after levels 6-8.
 If your bot lane can kill theirs, immediately try to take Dragon.
 Your Smite + Feast equates to massive true damage, and you can even kill two birds with one stone and finish it off with Feast, giving you another stack.

-Mid-Game (1 or 2 Towers Have Fallen): Continue to farm as much as you can, keeping your Feast stacks relatively high.
+Mid-Game (1 or 2 Towers Have Fallen): Continue to farm and stack Feast.
 Gank where appropriate, and help your teammates down towers when you outnumber the enemy.
 If your team is behind, try to group earlier than normal in order to win skirmishes.
 You'll be able to get back in the game, as well as possibly taking more dragon s to buff your team.

 Obviously by now, you should have a large chunk of armor if against a lot of AD, and a bunch of health / magic resist if against heavy AP.
 For the majority of your games, you're still going to want to balance armor and magic resist, so try to buy what you currently don't have.